myllynen/rhel-sap-automation/README.md

 * [https://github.com/redhat-sap](https://github.com/redhat-sap)

-The Red Hat Knowledge Base article explaining the details of RHEL & SAP HANA setup is at:
+The Red Hat Knowledge Base article explaining the details of RHEL & SAP HANA setup:

 * [https://access.redhat.com/articles/3004101](https://access.redhat.com/articles/3004101)

-The playbooks have been tested with the RHEL 8.4 E4S roles.
+The playbooks have been tested with the RHEL 8.4 E4S roles and upstream versions as of 2022-06.
 Please be prepared to update the playbooks and especially the variables used when upgrading to newer versions.

 ## See Also